MetOffice/cube_helper/docs/source/Quickstart.rst

 Loading a cube without output
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The output of some larger cubes can be overwhelming.
-You can load cubes and suppress Output with the ``ch.muffle_logger()``, and reset the logging settings with ``ch.reset_logger()``
+Sometimes, in production systems you may not need the full output from cube_helper.
+You can load cubes and suppress output with ``ch.muffle_logger()``.
+You can reset to the default logging settings with ``ch.reset_logger()``

 .. code-block:: python